DominikBuchner/apscale/README.md

-Apscale is a metabarcoding pipeline that handles the most common tasks in metabarcoding pipelines like paired-end merging, primer trimming, quality filtering and denoising, swarm and threshold based clustering as well as basic data handling operations such as replciate merging and the removal of reads found in the negative controls.
+Apscale is a metabarcoding pipeline that handles the most common tasks in metabarcoding pipelines like paired-end merging, primer trimming, quality filtering and denoising, swarm and threshold based clustering as well as basic data handling operations such as replicate merging and the removal of reads found in the negative controls.
 It uses a simple command line interface and is configured via a single configuration file.
 To add metadata to the dataset a simple, browser-based interface is introduced in version 4.0.
 It automatically uses the available ressources on the machine it runs on while still providing the option